Figuring out what to eat and then seeing if you have all the ingredients for that meal is a challenge for moms. Am I right?

 Your family won’t ever have to ask your that dreaded question every day – “mom, what’s for dinner?”

-My overall favorite app is Cozi.
+Out of all the meal planning apps, my overall favorite is Cozi.
 What’s yours?